How can we help you?

 Click the Image widget and navigate to the right-side toolbar.

 You will find three editing tabs: (1) Borders, (2) Rounded corners, (3) Shadow.

-After entering the widget, you will see the Gallery, from where you can navigate to additional editing options.
+After entering the widget or clicking Edit photo, you will see the gallery, from where you can navigate to additional editing options.
 Learn more about the Uploadcare editing tool.

 Image editing with other widgets

 Other widgets may be a great way to create more complex graphics directly in the editor.